hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

+### 15 September 2025

+#### Individuals Reliefs API

+New API version 3.0 added in Sandbox with the following changes:

+#### Removed

+Create and Amend Relief Investments:

+The optional array `socialEnterpriseInvestment` has been removed from the request body for tax years 2025-26 onwards

+Retrieve Relief Investments:

+The optional array `socialEnterpriseInvestment` has been removed from the response body for tax years 2025-26 onwards

+#### Changed

+Create and Amend Relief Investments:

+The following fields in the request body schema are now mandatory for TY 25-26 onwards:

+- `vctSubscription[].name`
+- `vctSubscription[].dateOfInvestment`
+- `eisSubscription[].name`
+- `eisSubscription[].knowledgeIntensive`
+- `eisSubscription[].dateOfInvestment`
+- `seedEnterpriseInvestment[].companyName`
+- `seedEnterpriseInvestment[].dateOfInvestment`

+The following field in the request body schema is now optional for TY 25-26 onwards:

+- `vctSubscription[].uniqueInvestmentRef`

+Retrieve Relief Investments:

+The following fields in the response body schema are now mandatory for TY 25-26 onwards:

+- `vctSubscription[].name`
+- `vctSubscription[].dateOfInvestment`
+- `eisSubscription[].name`
+- `eisSubscription[].knowledgeIntensive`
+- `eisSubscription[].dateOfInvestment`
+- `seedEnterpriseInvestment[].companyName`
+- `seedEnterpriseInvestment[].dateOfInvestment`

+The following field in the response body schema is now optional for TY 25-26 onwards:

+- `vctSubscription[].uniqueInvestmentRef`

+Existing versions 1.0 and 2.0 have been updated in Sandbox and Production with the following changes:

+Tax years after 2024-25 are no longer supported for the following endpoints:

+- Retrieve Relief Investments
+- Create and Amend Relief Investments

+#### Individual Calculations API

+Existing versions 7.0 and 8.0 updated in Sandbox with the following changes:

+#### Changed

+Retrieve a Self Assessment Tax Calculation:

+Deprecations in the response body for tax years 2025–26 onwards:
+- Field: `calculation.reliefs.reliefsClaimed[].reliefsClaimedDetail.socialEnterpriseName`
+- Enum value: `social-enterprise-investment` for `calculation.reliefs.reliefsClaimed[].type`

+All versions updated in Sandbox and Production with the following change:

+#### Changed

+Retrieve a Self Assessment Tax Calculation:

+Updated documentation to remove the regex pattern and add minimum and maximum string length to the description of the following field:

+- `inputs.constructionIndustryScheme[].contractorName`

+#### Individuals Employments Income API

+Existing version 2.0 updated in Sandbox with the following changes:

+#### Added

+The following endpoints have been added for tax years 2025-26 onwards:

+- Create or Amend Student Loan Benefits in Kind
+- Retrieve Student Loan Benefits In Kind
+- Delete Student Loan Benefits in Kind

+#### Business Details API

+Existing version 2.0 updated in Sandbox with the following changes:

+#### Added

+The following endpoint has been created with no minimum tax year restriction:

+- Retrieve Late Accounting Date Rule Election

+The following endpoints have been added for tax years 2025-26 onwards:

+- Withdrawal of Late Accounting Date Rule Disapplication
+- Disapply Late Accounting Date Rule

+All versions updated in Sandbox and Production with the following change:

+#### Changed

+Retrieve Business Details:

+The `accountingType` field in the response body has been deprecated

+#### CIS Deductions API

+All versions updated in Sandbox and Production with the following changes:

+#### Changed

+Retrieve CIS Deductions for Subcontractor:

+Updated documentation to add minimum and maximum string length to the description of the following field:

+- `cisDeductions[].contractorName`

 ### 3 September 2025

 #### Self Assessment Accounts API